20zty07/Math-CS-/README.md

 # Notes of calculus for the School of Computer Science, Nanjing University.
-# Contents are continuously updated.
+# Questions are boundless, but rules are limited.
 # Errors may exist, and your understanding is appreciated.